England's early World Cup exit dashes UK pubs' bumper summer hopes

 “The atmosphere has changed dramatically now; people are still spending but not like they were,” said Kieran Smith, manager of the Corrib Rest pub in west London which hosted sell-out crowds for England’s first two matches against Italy and Uruguay.

-“We really went all in for it this time - projectors, decorations, the whole lot,” he told Reuters, referring to the multi-colored bunting and national flags lining the traditional wood-panel led bar.
+“We really went all in for it this time - projectors, decorations, the whole lot,” he told Reuters, referring to the multi-coloured bunting and national flags lining the traditional wood-panelled bar.
 “It just hasn’t been worth it for only two weeks.”

 Qualification for next month’s final in Rio de Janeiro, which was not expected by even the most optimistic of fans, would have been worth almost 2.6 billion pounds to the British retail and leisure industry, the report said.